Kirkennan Estate Holiday Cottages Green Tourism Policy

 We believe that everyone should be able to enjoy a holiday and within the constraints of old buildings have worked to make Kirkennan accessible to those with limited mobility.
 We welcome dogs to Kirkennan.

-- We offer the loan of a mobility scooter for guests to enjoy the landscaped gardens and the use of a portable ramp if required.
+- We offer the free loan of a mobility scooter for guests to enjoy the landscaped gardens and the use of a portable ramp if required.

 - We have made links with the local day care centre where guests can borrow a wheelchair or can visit for a day.